Skip to content

 “May we be protected together.
 May we be nourished together.
 May we work together with great vigour.”

-The prayer is the one with which the Taittirīya Upaniṣad opens, and it is regularly chanted at the start of the Hindu wedding ceremony.
+The prayer is the peace invocation that opens the Taittirīya Upaniṣad, and it is regularly chanted at the start of the Hindu wedding ceremony.
 May we be protected together.
 May we be nourished together.
 May we work together with great vigour.
-Three petitions.
-Twelve words in Sanskrit.
-The whole of marriage in compressed form.
+Three petitions, the whole of marriage in compressed form.
 The Italian estate that hosts a wedding of this kind, with its long tables, its enduring vineyards, and its old instincts about la famiglia, hears this prayer in a language it would, if it could, understand without translation.

 Preserving authentic Vedic transmission across the European continent